The64thGamer/cheeseepedia/content/wiki/Large Pasqually Plush (1996).md

 Its tag reads as **'Chuck E. Cheese's** © 1996 ShowBiz Pizza Time, Inc. Made in China'.
 The back reads as ALL NEW MATERIAL Contents: Polyester Fiber ОН 17389 РА 5081 MA 1340 ME 3658 Dennis Foland, Inc. San Jose, CA'.

 ###Differences Between Small Size###
-This plush and it's  are nearly identical.
+This plush and it's [smaller size]({{< ref "wiki/Small Pasqually Plush (1996).md" >}}) are nearly identical.
 Everything on the larger plush is more proportionate as every design element is larger.
 For example the fuzziness on the mustache and hair is toned down and his arms don't look as inflated.
 ##Gallery##
 <gallery>
 File:LRG96PSQBack.jpg|Plush Back